Wh1t3Fox/CS555-Proj/README.md

 ﬁnding α).
 The protocol would still be secure (because graph isomorphism is itself a diﬃcult problem), but it could no longer be called zero-knowledge.

-In a noninteractive version of the protocol, Peggy creates data for n rounds (i.e., the Q, . . .etc).
-For each of these, she then produces commitments to the two possible responses she might have been asked to produce for Victor in the above interactive version.
-She concatenates these 2n commitments, and applies to their concatenation a cryptographic hash
-function: The ﬁrst n bits of the resulting bit string are interpreted as challenges by Victor in the corresponding round: An ith bit that is 0 (resp., 1) is a challenge of the ﬁrst (resp., second) kind in the ith round.
-Alice’s response to the implied challenge for the ith round is published together with the other information about that ith round.
-Anyone reading the published information about the n rounds can obtain the n-bit string that determines the n challenges (just like Alice did) and then check that Alice did not cheat (i.e., publish responses according to these challenges).
-Alice cannot control that n-bit string, which mimics the interactive situation where Victor randomly chose the n challenges.